higham/dot-emacs/readme.md

 I run Emacs on both Windows and Mac machines.
 On Windows, my ~/.emacs file (called .emacs_windows in this repository) loads .~/dropbox/.emacs and then ./dropbox/.emacs_custom-windows.
-The setup for the Mac is similar.
+The setup for the Mac is analogous.

 * Some of the .emacs code uses conditional tests to see whether it is running on a Windows machine or a Mac machine and take different action